-A flexible hose also known as a flex line or braided hose is normally located under the sink of your bathroom, kitchen or laundry.
+A flexible hose, a flex line or braided hose is usually located under your bathroom, kitchen or laundry sink.
 They are pipes made from rubber that are encased with stainless steel.

 This product is widely used across Australia and has been used for around 25 years.
-Before that time, copper piping was mainly used in homes across the country.
+Before that time, copper piping was used primarily in homes nationwide.

-They are easily installed as they can be bent and shaped to fit under your vanity sink, this is where the name ’Flexible’ came.
+They are easily installed as they can be bent and shaped to accommodate your water supply and fit under your vanity sink; this is where the name ’Flexible’ came from.

 Are Flexi hoses any good?

 Flexible hoses are suitable for closed positions and awkward installations.
 And because they are cheap, sourcing them is easy.

 One thing to keep in mind is the shelf life of these is not very long, and even though they may come with a warranty of 10 years, it is difficult to determine when the hose was certified in the first place.

 The downfall of having this product in your home is the risk of damage from a burst Flexi Hose.

 The stainless braided lining may fail, and the Flexi Hose tube may expand and cause flexible hoses to burst.
 The damage a burst flexi hoses can create can be severe.